binh-vu/ream/README.md

     g.run(actor_class="CandidateGeneration", actor_method="evaluate")
 ```

 The `evaluate` method for each actor can be very useful.
-On the candidate generation actor, it can tell us the upperbound accuracy of our method so we know whether we need to improve the candidate generation or candidate ranking.
-If an dataset actor is introduced to the computational graph as demonstrated below, its evaluate method can tell us statistics about the dataset.
+On the candidate generation actor, it can tell us the upper bound accuracy of our method so we know whether we need to improve the candidate generation or candidate ranking.
+If a dataset actor is introduced to the computational graph as demonstrated below, its evaluate method can tell us statistics about the dataset.

 ```python
 from ream.prelude import NoParams, BaseActor, DatasetQuery